alexane-rose/streamlit-app/README.md

 # streamlit-app

-Create your own visualization app using streamlit.
+📊Create your own visualization app using streamlit.
 You don't need a visualization license to make beautiful dashboards.

-## Environment Setup
+## Environment setup
-In order to set your environment you need the required libraries and a sample data set.
+🪄In order to set your environment you need the required libraries and a sample data set.
 Run the command :
 `make init-repo`

 ## Host the dashboard locally
-To host the dashboard locally run the command :
+💻To host the dashboard locally run the command :
-`streamlit rub scr/app.py`
+`streamlit run src/app.py`